BrekiTomasson/boool/README.md

 ## You still haven't told me what it is.

 Oh, right!
 Sorry about that!
 Basically, it's an implementation of fuzzy logic.
-For those not entirely hip to the lingo, the Wikipedia definition reads:
+For those not entirely hip to the jive, the Wikipedia definition reads:

 > **Fuzzy logic** is a form of many-valued logic in which the truth values of variables may be any real number between
 > 0 and 1.
 It is employed to handle the concept of partial truth, where the truth value may range between completely